hallaji/hallaji/README.md

 </a>

 #### Hi there 👋
 I am a software engineer based in Melbourne who develops web and mobile stacks.
 My [website](https://hallaji.com) content is maintained in this [repository](https://github.com/hallaji/hallaji).
 I keep my [stories](https://hallaji.com/en/about), learn something new by writing [articles](https://hallaji.com/en/blog), think aloud in my [diary](https://hallaji.com/en/diary), focus on  [what](https://hallaji.com/en/works) excites me and do so with some style and passion.
-If you find anything you can improve, please feel free to submit a [pull request](https://github.com/hallaji/hallaji/pulls).
+If you find anything you can improve, please feel free to submit an [issue](https://github.com/hallaji/hallaji/issues) or a [pull request](https://github.com/hallaji/hallaji/pulls).

 <img align="left" width='20' src="./assets/license/cc.svg">
 <img align="left" width='20' src="./assets/license/by.svg">